softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

-# PepperResponse({any valid Pepper response})
+# PepperResponse( { any valid Pepper response } )
 All Pepper responses below must be wrapped by a PepperResponse in order to work.

-## Parameters:
+## Parameter(s):
-  anyValidPepperResponse = (any of:) [BasicCard, Carousel, CarouselNoTitles, FullScreenImage, BackgroundImage, Icons, Style, Text, TextBubbles, TriggerIntent, Video, Website];
+  { any valid Pepper response } - any of: BasicCard, Carousel, CarouselNoTitles, FullScreenImage, BackgroundImage, Icons, Style, Text, TextBubbles, TriggerIntent, Video, Website;

 ## Ex.
 Usage:
     let card = new BasicCard("A beautiful, basic image card:", "https://basic-image/basic-card.jpg")